Dmitrijv/fend19-js4-gitjobs/README.md

 ## Tests

-There is a total of 10 tests to make sure that all the components in the project are working as expected.
+There is a total of 10 tests to make sure that all of the components in the project are working as expected.
 General app test are located in [App.test.js](https://github.com/Dmitrijv/fend19-js4-gitjobs/tree/master/App.test.js) folder.
 Tests for specific components are located in the [**test**](https://github.com/Dmitrijv/fend19-js4-gitjobs/tree/master/src/components/__test__) folder.